dino-/scripts/README.md

 ### Some of the more useful scripts in this repo

 Much of this is specific to something I needed, but some of these may be of use to you.

+   * **args-example.sh** - Example of args parsing with usage output
    * **burn-cd** - Perform the common-case CD burning I often need
    * **burn-dvd** - Perform the common-case DVD burning I often need
    * **cdcheck** - Thoroughly check the contents of a CD or DVD using md5sum
    * **clrvimtmp** - List and optionally remove Vim swap files
-   * **diceware** - Generate passphrases using the Diceware method
    * **disp** - Change active video outputs using xrandr, for docking laptops
    * **dpi.hs** - Calculate DPI from screen resolution and screen